blancpain/dotfiles/nix-darwin/README.md

 What the script does:

 - Installs Nix via the Determinate Systems installer if missing
-- Runs home-manager with the right flake attribute (passes `--extra-experimental-features "nix-command flakes"`):
+- Runs home-manager with the right flake attribute (passes `--extra-experimental-features "nix-command flakes"` and `-b backup` for safe backups):
   - `blancpain@linux` for `x86_64`
   - `blancpain@linux-aarch64` for `aarch64`
 After `home-manager switch`, your `~/.config/nix` will be symlinked from this repo (via `home-manager/common.nix`), so we don't touch `nix.conf` during bootstrap.